jeffdonthemic/sfdc-rails-papertrail-logger/README.md

 	heroku addons:add papertrail:choklad

-Open Papertrail from the app on Heroku in the upper right "Add-ons" menu.
+Open Papertrail by clicking on "Papertrail Choklad" from the Heroku Resources page for the application.

 Now adding records to the Log__c custom object will show up in Papertrail!